Jose4gg/movieapp/README.md

 ## Packages Used for this Demo

 - React-Native 0.63.rc3
+- Animated library from RN, fadeIn, and background scaling effect
 - Typescript 🙌🏽
 - React-Navigation, React-Navigation-Hooks
 - React-Native-Dotenv, secure tokens
 - Redux, Redux-Thunk for global state
 - React-Native-Paper - Buttons, global theming, material components
-- React-Spring for small animations, fadeIn, and background scaling effect
 - React-Native-Vector-Icons
 - React-Native-SVG and React-Native-SVG-Animated for content loaders
 - Axios with instances to connect with API